oldcomputerjunk/oldcomputerjunk.github.io/reminder.md

 5. For convention `article` in the filename should match the value of `slug` in the YAML
 6. Push to github

+*WARNING*

+> Do not start tags with a number.
+It fails, and you don't even get a useful error message...!

 Links:

 [https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/]()